-Most of us have heard of mindfulness but we’re often quite sceptical about whether it’s effective, especially in the workplace and when dealing with toxic people.
-Interestingly though, more and more companies are seeing the benefits of promoting the use of mindfulness.
-It is encouraged by many fortune 500 companies including Google, Apple, Ford and Nike.
+Most of us have heard of mindfulness, but we’re often quite skeptical about whether it’s effective, especially in the workplace and when dealing with toxic people.
+Interestingly, though, more and more companies are seeing the benefits of promoting the use of mindfulness.
+It is encouraged by many Fortune 500 companies including Google, Apple, Ford, and Nike.
 It might sound intimidating and a waste of time – we’re all busy people after all – but it’s not as strange as it sounds.
-It’s easy to practice and, as research attests, it can lead not only to higher productivity but also to better work relationships, including with the dreaded toxic person in your office.
+It’s easy to practice, and, as research attests, it can lead not only to higher productivity but also to better work relationships, including with the dreaded toxic person in your office.

 The ability to successfully manage toxic people helps us at work by:

 - Saving time and money.
 It can often be very time-consuming to deal with self-absorbed and angry colleagues.
 People with high emotional intelligence use mindfulness to quickly and effectively deal with difficult situations – leaving more time to get on with the day’s work.